Due to the significant impact outdoor lighting has on a home, several factors should be considered before investing.

 This explains why many homeowners consider outdoor lighting a lifestyle investment that pays for itself as a selling feature that enhances the value of their property.

-Let’s look at what you need to know for planning outdoor lighting that is right for your landscape.
+Let’s look at what you need to know to plan outdoor lighting that is right for your landscape.

 Plan For The Current and Future Landscape Design

-When choosing the type of outdoor lighting for your home, you should always have in mind what future improvements you could potentially make.
-If there are no anticipated landscape design changes, you’ll at least want to consider how to later accommodate the growth of ornamental trees and shrubs.
+When choosing the type of outdoor lighting for your home, you should always consider what future improvements you could make.
+If there are no anticipated landscape design changes, you’ll at least want to consider how to accommodate the growth of ornamental trees and shrubs later.

 If you plan to eventually make future hardscape improvements, such as adding a new patio, you can take a number of proactive steps to make lighting those additions easier and less expensive.